saezlab/mistyR/README.md

 ## Usage

+Start by reading `vignette("MISTy")` to learn how to run MISTy.
+To use MISTy with commonly used objects for spatial omics data see `vignette("SeuratObject")` and `vignette("SpatialExperimentObject")`.

-Example pipelines and synthetic data for running MISTy are available from [this repository](https://github.com/saezlab/misty_pipelines/).
+Example pipelines and synthetic data for running MISTy are also available from [this repository](https://github.com/saezlab/misty_pipelines/).
 To run MISTy on the provided synthetic data run the script synthetic_pipeline.R.

 ## Citation
 If you use MISTy for your research please cite the [following publication](https://doi.org/10.1101/2020.05.08.084145):